benjamin-heasly/pyramid/docs/psychopy-demo/README.md

  - all correct: [689056_hello_pyramid_2024-06-25_11h20.59.451.csv](./data/689056_hello_pyramid_2024-06-25_11h20.59.451.csv)
  - some errors: [350024_hello_pyramid_2024-06-25_11h22.12.994.csv](./data/350024_hello_pyramid_2024-06-25_11h22.12.994.csv)

-Each CSV will contain timing info, including when each trial starts.
+Each CSV will contain timing info, like when each trial starts.
-Below, we'll read these into Pyramid as numeric events.
+Below, we'll this into Pyramid as numeric events.

 Each will contain choice-plus-timing info for each trial, including:
  - the text of the prompt, and when it appeared
  - the text of the cue, and when it appeared
- - the name of the target the participant clicked on, and when Below, we'll read these into Pyramid as text events.
+ - the name of the target the participant clicked on, and when

+Below, we'll read these into Pyramid as text events.

-Each will also contain mouse trails for each trial as x and y positions sampled once per video frame.
+Each will also contain mouse trails for each trial in the form of x and y positions sampled once per video frame.
-Below, we'll read these into Pyramid as trial signals.
+Below, we'll read these into Pyramid as continuous signals.

 # Processing PsychoPy Data with Pyramid